XBraid/xbraid/test/README.md

       ./machine-tux.sh

 The autotest framework (`autotest.sh`) calls machine scripts in this way.
-Each machine script should be short and call low level scripts like `diffusion2D.sh`.
-The output must then be moved to `machine-tux.dir`:
+Each machine script should be short and call lower-level scripts like `diffusion2D.sh`.
+The output from lower-level scripts must be moved to `machine-tux.dir` like this:

       $ ./test.sh diffusion2D.sh
       $ mv -f diffusion2D.dir machine-tux.dir
       $ mv -f diffusion2D.out machine-tux.dir
       $ mv -f diffusion2D.err machine-tux.dir

-Any nonzero error files from `diffusion2D.sh` will be listed in `machine-tux.err`, with the detailed output from `diffusion2D.sh` stored in `machine-tux.dir`.
-If `machine-tux.err` is zero then the test has passed.
+All error files from `diffusion2D.sh` will be placed in `machine-tux.dir`, so if `machine-tux.dir` has all zero `*.err` files, then the `machine-tux` test has passed.

 To begin testing on a new machine, like vulcan, add a new machine script similar to `machine-tux.sh` and change `autotest.sh` to recognize and run the new